erhankarakoca/python-exercises/README.md

 some basic python scripts
-tryin to learn best practices
+tryin to learn best practices, algorithms and data structures